olistarri/hugb-group-5/docs/sprint2/SPRINT2-desicion protocol.md

 Next we made implementable tasks from these user stories.
 The tasks are stored under issues -> boards -> sprint 2 backlog.

 Next we made the definition of done.
 It is stored under issues -> tasks (which are the definition of done that we have to finish).

+#08/09/2022 Finishing the definition of done.
+We had a short Discord meeting about the definition of done, went over it and the scrum master turned it in for further feedback.